cloudsftp/blog/content/posts/RAnT_One/index.md

 In the following examples, I will demonstrate the pain points I experienced.

-## Simulating the Periods of the Logistic Function
+## Simulating the Periods of the Logistic Map

-The logistic function is famous in the field of non-linear dynamics and very simple, therefore I will use it in this example.
+The logistic map is famous in the field of non-linear dynamics and very simple, therefore I will use it in this example.
 It is defined as $f(x) = a x (1 - x)$ where $x$ is the state and $a$ the only parameter.
 We are interested in how the function affects the state based on the parameter.